Mystery Date (game): Gameplay

-Mystery Date can be played with 2, 3, or 4 players.
+Mystery Date can be played with two, three, or four players.
 The object of the game is to acquire a desirable date, while avoiding the "dud".
-The player must assemble an outfit by acquiring three matching color-coded cards, which then must match the outfit of the date at the "mystery door".
-The date is revealed by spinning the door handle and opening the plastic door on the game board.
-The five possible dates are the "formal dance" date, the "bowling" date, the "beach" date, the "skiing" date, and the "dud".
+Players acquire cards to assemble outfits in four different colors by rolling a die to move around the board, then drawing, discarding, or trading cards as dictated by the spaces where they land.
+After assembling a three-piece outfit in a single color, the player can open a large plastic "mystery door" set into the center of the board to reveal one of five different dates.
+These are the "formal dance" date, the "bowling" date (replaced by a "picnic" date in the 1970s version), the "beach" date, the "skiing" date, and the "dud", and are chosen at random by spinning the doorknob before opening the door.
 The date to be avoided is the poorly dressed "dud".
 He is wearing slovenly attire, his hair is tousled, and his face sports a beard shadow.
-In the 1970s game, a "picnic" date replaces the "bowling" date.

-If the player's outfit does not match the date behind the door, the door is closed and play continues.
+If the player's outfit does not match the revealed date, or if the "dud" comes up, the door is closed and play continues.
+In the latter case, the player must discard the three cards for the chosen outfit and draw three new ones.
+The first player to reveal a date in a matching outfit wins the game.

 The 1999 version of the game includes an "electronic talking phone" to converse with the dates.
 Future Captain America actor Chris Evans is on the box using the phone as "Tyler", the "beach" date.

+The 2005 version replaces “the dud” with “the nerd” and does not include a phone.